$L_\infty$-Algebras of Classical Field Theories and the Batalin-Vilkovisky Formalism: Homotopy Maurer--Cartan theory

 The homotopy MC action~\eqref{eq:MCAction} is invariant under the gauge transformations~\eqref{eq:GaugeTrafo}.
 Indeed, we have

 where we have used graded symmetry and the cyclicity~\eqref{eq:cyclicity} of the inner product as well as the Bianchi identity~\eqref{eq:BianchiIdentity}.

 Note that the homotopy MC action is a vast generalisation of the Chern--Simons action functional.
-Indeed, if $\sL=\Omega^\bullet(M,\frg)$ with $\frg$ a metric Lie algebra, $M$ a compact oriented three-dimensional manifold, and $\sL$ endowed with the obvious cyclic structure given in Section~\ref{ssec:L_infty_algebras_and_algebroids}, then $a=A\in\Omega^1(M,\frg)$ and
+In particular, if $\sL=\Omega^\bullet(M,\frg)$ with $\frg$ a metric Lie algebra, $M$ a compact oriented three-dimensional manifold, and $\sL$ endowed with the obvious cyclic structure given in Section~\ref{ssec:L_infty_algebras_and_algebroids}, then $a=A\in\Omega^1(M,\frg)$ and

 We shall return to higher Chern--Simons theory, for which $\frg$ is replaced by a general Lie $n$-algebra $\sL$, in Section~\ref{sec:L_infty-structures}.

 \paragraph{Further bosonic symmetries.} Whilst gauge transformations themselves do not close off-shell in general, their action on the action functional~\eqref{eq:MCAction} does.
 This is due to an additional invariance of $S_{\rm MC}[a]$ under transformations of the form